Yasin Malik pleads guilty to all charges in 2017 terror funding case

 Jammu and Kashmir separatist leader Yasin Malik on Tuesday pleaded guilty to all the charges under the Unlawful Activities (Prevention) Act before a Delhi court in a case related to terror funding and secessionist activities in the Valley in 2017, Bar and Bench reported.

+Malik was arrested by the National Investigation Agency in April 2019 in connection with the terror funding case.

+“The case was registered for raising, receiving and collecting funds through various illegal means, including hawala transactions, for funding separatist and terrorist activities in Jammu and Kashmir,” the agency had said in a first information report.

-The Jammu and Kashmir Liberation Front leader pleaded guilty to charges under Sections 16 (terrorist act), 17 (raising funds), 18 (conspiracy to commit terrorist act), 20 (being member of terrorist gang or organisation) of the Unlawful Activities (Prevention) Act along with Indian Penal Code Sections 120-B (criminal conspiracy) and 124-A (sedition).
+The Jammu and Kashmir Liberation Front leader on Tuesday pleaded guilty to charges under Sections 16 (terrorist act), 17 (raising funds), 18 (conspiracy to commit terrorist act), 20 (being member of terrorist gang or organisation) of the Unlawful Activities (Prevention) Act along with Indian Penal Code Sections 120-B (criminal conspiracy) and 124-A (sedition).
 The maximum punishment for these offences is life imprisonment.

 While Malik did not have a lawyer in the case, the amicus curiae appointed by the court told The Indian Express that he was not challenging the charges framed against him.